Inclusive language: Disability

 Person-first, or identity first?

-Neurodiverse people and people with disabilities are sometimes described using labels, and these labels can be harmful in a variety of ways.
-Some labels suggest that a condition someone has is their defining feature; for instance, to call someone handicapped makes it sound as if their disability is the sum total of their being.
+People with disabilities are sometimes described using labels, and these labels can be harmful in a variety of ways.
+Some labels suggest that a condition someone has is their defining feature.
+For instance, to call someone handicapped makes it sound as if their disability is the sum total of their being.
 Instead of labeling a person by their condition, it can be more sensitive to acknowledge them as a person who has a particular condition.
 This approach is known as person-first language (PFL).

 Not everyone feels positive about person-first language, though.
 In fact, some disabled people prefer identity-first language (IFL).
 They feel that PFL actually tries to separate a person from their disability and that it implies having a disability is a bad thing.
 Many disabled people are proud of their identity; being disabled isn’t anything to be ashamed about.